 You may not be able to teach an old dog new tricks, but that same rule doesn’t apply to the dog’s owner.
-If your pet simply refuses to take medication, you may feel exasperated and helpless.
-Fortunately, there are probably some tricks for giving your dog medication that you haven’t tried yet.
+If your pet refuses to take medication, you may feel exasperated and helpless.
+Fortunately, there are probably some tricks for giving the dog medication that you haven’t tried yet.

 1. Peanut butter

-Dogs love peanut butter; this fact is almost universally true.
+Dogs love peanut butter; this fact is almost universally actual.
 As a pet owner, you’ve probably learned by now that peanut butter is a great way to get your dog to do practically anything – and taking his medication is no exception.
-If the med is in liquid form, simply mix it into a tablespoon of peanut butter and let your dog lick it right off the spoon.
+If the med is in liquid form, mix it into a tablespoon of peanut butter and let your dog lick it right off the spoon.
 If it’s a pill, you will need to crush it into a fine powder before mixing it with the peanut butter.

 If you’re giving liquid meds and the peanut butter trick doesn’t work, try using a syringe.
 Just squirt the medication directly into your pup’s mouth, using one hand to keep his mouth open.
 Make sure you aim the syringe towards the back of your dog’s throat so he can’t spit the liquid back out.